Understanding the Script¶

 Full script¶

-The following functions are also recognized by Rapise and may be present in the test script.
+The following callback functions are also recognized by Rapise and may be present in the test script.
 Put these functions either in Main.js

 or User.js